All you need to know…

 For ease of operation, we offer two check in days for accommodation – Wednesday and Friday.
 Check in is from 3pm onwards on these days.
 Could you please inform us of your arrival time so we know when to expect you and try and arrive before dark so not to disturb other guests and so it is easier to locate your accommodation.
 We will be on site most of the time if you need anything else and are always available at our office or on the phone if you need us in an emergency.
 You will find a campsite map within your information pack in your accommodation, at our site office or within the communal area.

 Where are Toilets and Showers?

-There are two eco toilets and two heated showers available on site near to the shepherd huts and an additional toilet and shower in the camping meadows.
+There are two eco toilets and two heated showers available on site near to the shepherd huts and an additional toilet and shower in the camping area.